automl/SMAC3/doc/quickstart.rst

    :lines: 105-111
    :lineno-match:

-We need a `Scenario`__-object to configure the optimization-process.
+We need a Scenario-object to configure the optimization-process.
-We provide a list of possible options in the :ref:`scenario`.
+We provide a `list of possible options`__ in the scenario.

 __ scenario_